• Colliding Rivers is the only place in the US where a rare colliding phenomenon occurs

 • The best times to see the violent force of wild rivers smashing into each other are when runoff is high

-Millions of years ago, the place where two rivers meet was the Pacific Ocean.
-The collision erodes the ancient sea bed exposing seashells, shale, silica, coal, and conglomerate.
+Interestingly, the area where the two rivers meet was once part of the Pacific Ocean millions of years ago.
+Ongoing erosion of the ancient seabed exposes seashells, shale, silica, coal, and conglomerate.

-This site experienced several floods.
-One of them happened in 1955, when the North Umpqua River pushed the Little River as far as 100 yards back.
+One occurred in 1955, when the North Umpqua River pushed the Little River back as much as 100 yards.

 Swimming

-The swimming spot on the Little River upstream of the bridge features a bedrock with a low water level where you can walk and sit to cool down during the hot summer day.
-The bedrock abruptly ends creating a depth big enough to enjoy swimming.
+The swimming spot on the Little River upstream of the bridge features a low-water bedrock where you can walk and sit to cool off on a hot summer day.
+The bedrock abruptly ends, creating a deep enough pool to enjoy swimming.

 Rockhounding